nainsichaudhary/phpproject/README.md

 ### 2️⃣ **Unsubscribe Mechanism**
 - Emails should include an **unsubscribe link**.
-- Clicking it generates a verification code, which is emailed.
+- Clicking it will take user to the unsubscribe page.
+- Users enter their email in a form.
+- A **6-digit numeric code** is generated and emailed to them.
 - Users enter the code to confirm unsubscription.

 ### 3️⃣ **XKCD Comic Subscription**